open-telemetry/opentelemetry-specification/specification/api-metrics.md

 the sum and any other kind of summary information about the individual values are of interest.

 If only the sum is of interest, use a Counter instrument.
-If the Counter instrument accepts non-negative `Add()` values, use a (default) monotonic Counter which will typically be expressed as a rate (i.e., change per unit time).
-If the Counter accepts both positive and negative `Add()` values, use a non-monotonic Counter which will typically be expressed as the total sum.

 If you are interested in any other kind of summary value or statistic, such as mean, median and other quantiles, or minimum and maximum